Does the Human Spirit of Christ exist and what distinguishes it from the Spirit of God?

 In essence (although we deny it) we actually made Jesus out to be a hybrid creature, part mortal and part God (immortal).
 We say God brought forth His unique (but genuine) human Son (Jesus) into existence in the womb of Mary (Luke 1:35) but in order to make Jesus out as also being “Totally” God we are now forced to create a means whereby this could be possible; thus we created a non-biblical means called the incarnation theory or God incarnated himself as a male fetus in the womb of a woman who gave birth to him.
 First and foremost to be God is to be immortal the problem we have, if the scriptures are true, is the person we call God/Jesus DIES for three days.
 We then have God/Jesus being resurrected (or reincarnated as Jesus again), but this time with upgraded traits NOW possessing immortality (deathlessness).

-In an attempt to counter this inconsistency we claimed that Father refers to deity alone, while “Son of God” refers to the deity as incarnated in humanity (Of course the Bible makes no mention of any such transition).
-The problem however still exist because the humanity of the Son of God (Jesus human soul/spirit) still has to be accounted for, it just didn’t get thrown in the trash to be forgotten, disposed of and become of no importance.
-It is precisely because Jesus bodily soul/spirit was resurrected and ascended up to heaven to be WITH God that we have our hope in Christ as our savior.
+In an attempt to counter this inconsistency, we claimed that Father refers to the deity alone, while the “Son of God” refers to the deity as incarnated in humanity (Of course the Bible makes no mention of any such transition).
+The problem however still exists because the humanity of the Son of God (Jesus’ human soul/spirit) still has to be accounted for, it just didn’t get thrown in the trash to be forgotten, disposed of, and become of no importance.
+It is because Jesus’ bodily soul/spirit was resurrected and ascended up to heaven to be WITH God that we have our hope in Christ as our savior.

 There is another serious problem with this theory claiming Jesus as being God incarnated, whoever possesses traits OPPOSITE of IMMORTALITY (Jesus dying) cannot be TOTALLY GOD!
 We as saints will be changed from mortality to immortality (1 Corinthians 15:52-53) yet we will not be gods.
 If we obtain immortality then by its very definition it is impossible to lose it (I assume this is true of angels, etc….).
 God is immortal; God could never die consequently he could never have been resurrected from the DEAD!